Planning a Campus Visit? Here's the Information You Need

 Dedicated to the visual arts, the Museum School offers undergraduate and graduate programs to aspiring artists and art teachers in partnership with Tufts University and Northeastern University.

-Started in 1899 for the purpose of educating women in "useful professions," Simmons is a small university with a small (under 2,000 students) all-women undergrad program combining liberal arts with professional work experience, and a much larger coed graduate school with particular strengths in health sciences, social work, and library and information science.
+Started in 1899 for the purpose of educating women in "useful professions," Simmons is a small university with an all-women undergrad program combining liberal arts with professional work experience, and a much larger coed graduate school with particular strengths in health sciences, social work, and library/information science.
 Also offers the only MBA program in the world designed specifically for women.
-Simmons belongs to the Colleges of the Fenway.

 This coed Roman Catholic college offers 70+ liberal arts, science, and pre-professional programs.